Laboratory Proofs: Terrestrial Validation of the Extra Dimension

 \[\delta V(z) = 2\pi\,\rho_m\,G_N\,|\alpha|\,L^2\,e^{-z/L}\]

 At the current qBOUNCE resolution (~1 $\mu$m), the experiment sees only the exponential tail of the Yukawa correction ($e^{-5} \approx 0.007$), which is why the anomaly is “slight”.
-But as resolution improves toward $L = 0.2\,\mu$m, the signal explodes exponentially.
+But as resolution improves toward $L = 0.2\,\mu$m, the full Higgs-Radion resonance is exposed and the signal explodes exponentially.

 Numerical Validation